nitrogen-lang/nitrogen/readme.md

 - `-M /module/path`: Directory to search for imported modules.
 This flag can be used multiple times.
 - `-al module.so`: Autoload a module from the search path.
 This flag can be used multiple times.
 Autoloaded modules are loaded before any script is executed.
+- `-info file.nib`: Print information about a compiled Nitrogen file.

 ## Contributing